seguimiento-politico/seguimiento-politico.github.io/README.md

     - setup a server anywhere else
     - edit staticman.yml accordingly

-## Execution instructions
-1. First of all you need to instal [Jekyll](https://jekyllrb.com/docs/installation/) and [Python](https://wiki.python.org/moin/BeginnersGuide) on your machine.
-1. go to /scripts folder and execute "python3 update_files.py" to automatically generate _tracks/, _statements/ and _docs/ files.
-Make sure you've got imported modules installed as well.
-1. execute "bundle exec jekyll serve"
-1. DONE now you can check the resulting website on http://127.0.0.1:4000

 ## Parallel useful repositories
 1. [manifestos-converter](https://github.com/seguimiento-politico/manifestos-converter) -> Helps you convert any manifesto (PDF file) into an yaml file in the format needed by this app in _data/documents/.
 The yaml resulting file will contain a basic structure and all content.
 Then you will need to manually join/merge some paragraphs, add page number and turn some statements into chapters.
 Althought is not a fully automated process it helps you to speed-up and simplify it greatly.
 1. [congreso-scrapper](https://github.com/seguimiento-politico/congreso-scrapper) -> Web scrapper of [Congreso de los Diputados de España](http://congreso.es).
 The data extracted using this script will be used by this project as functionalities grow.

+## Execution instructions
+1. Install [Jekyll](https://jekyllrb.com/docs/installation/) and [Python](https://wiki.python.org/moin/BeginnersGuide) on your machine.
+1. Install imported modules installed as well
+1. go to /scripts folder and execute "python3 update_files.py" to automatically generate _tracks/, _statements/ and _docs/ files.
+1. execute "bundle exec jekyll serve" and check the resulting website on http://127.0.0.1:4000

 # TO-DOs
 ## Prototype Dev TO-DOs